-In some catchments, temporary credits will not currently be available.
-In this instance, permanent credits can be used to satisfy requirements.
+In some catchments, short term credits will not currently be available.
+In this instance, long term credits can be used to satisfy requirements.

 Your Local Planning Authority may require you to update your Nutrient Budget using the latest version of the relevant Nutrient Budget Calculator.